CLI Reference: Preprocessing

 # Basic patch extraction

-ptb preprocessing patching slides/ results/ --contours-directory results/contours/
+ptb preprocessing patchify slides/ results/

 # Extract patches in multiple formats